dragona/android-intro/13_Weather_Application/readme.md

 ![Button before and after using the selector](display/button.gif)

-The design is almost there, but there is something I would look to fix.
-Notice that I always designed having in mind that the used will use the application on portrait mode.
-If I rotate the avd while the application is running, see the result.
+The design is almost there, but there is something I would like to fix.
+Notice that I always design having in mind that the user will use the application in portrait mode.
+If I rotate the AVD while the application is running, see the result:

 ![In Landscapre mode, the design does not look good](display/landscape.gif)

-I can fix this temporarly by setting the layout screen orientation of the activity to be in portrait mode despite any phone rotation.
-I need to update that inside my android manifest file.
+I can fix this temporarily by setting the layout screen orientation of the activity to be in portrait mode despite any phone rotation.
+For that, I can update that my android manifest file.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>